 He waits for an answer and somewhere in her head a little girl thinks, this is power.
 "No. What, are you too poor to get your own?
 Or does your mummy not care enough to buy it?"

 He runs, and her laugh sounds like freedom.

 "Don't offend Lavana," new kids to the area are told.
 "She's a big, bad bully.
 She's the Play Ground Queen."

 At school the girls gather around her like bug-types drawn to honey.
 They glow when she hands them saccharine words and sob when she cuts into them, her tongue as sharp as her mother's nails.
-She wears short skirts and cropped shirts that show her belly, does her makeup each morning.
-It takes longer the days she's been crying.
+She favors short skirts and cropped shirts that show her belly, puts on her makeup every morning.
+It takes longer, the days that she's been crying.

 ("What a slut!")